Razlaw/ROSandHyperopt/README.markdown

 ## Included Files

+These files are a cutout of a project to optimize parameters for registration methods.

 Makefile: to save some typing.

 search.py: defining the borders for the search and including some code to plot the results.